 However, the outcome of such an application is never certain.
 Do not delay in taking legal advice as strict time limits apply.

 Intestate estates can be complicated and take many months, if not years, to resolve.
-Should you require advice or guidance then please contact us on firstname.lastname@example.org or by telephoning 028 9024 3901.
+Should you require advice or guidance, please contact us by email on email@example.com or call us on 028 9024 3901.